 The Combined Board is responsible for strategy for the Group as well as overseeing its performance.
-Specific responsibilities have been delegated to committees which have their own approved terms of reference.
-Day-to-day performance is delegated to the Executive Team and/or Senior Management Team.
+Specific responsibilities have been delegated to committees, which have their own approved terms of reference.
+Day-to-day performance is delegated to the Executive Team.
 The major committees supporting the Combined Board and governance arrangements during the year were: